thlorenz/browserify-shim/README.md

 - Shims **non-CommonJS** modules in order for them to be **browserified** by specifying an alias, the path to the file, and the identifier under which the module attaches itself to the global `window` object.
 - Includes `depends` for  shimming libraries that depend on other libraries being in the global namespace.
+- applies shims configured inside the dependencies of your package

 Additionally, it handles the following real-world edge cases: